michaeltecourt/michaeltecourt.github.io/_posts/2015-09-25-mobile-apps-madness.md

-We're probably screwed when it comes to vendors collecting data directly from our operating systems, let's not add shoot ourserlves in the foot by opening more doors than necessary.
+We're probably screwed when it comes to vendors collecting data directly from our operating systems, let's not shoot ourserlves in the foot by opening more doors than necessary.